cybertrol-engineering/CE.PalletWorks.Documentation/docs/servicelogs.md

 From this page, you can view all logged events, filter down a date and time range, or select specific services to view events from.
 If a service is grayed out, it means it is not available in your installation.

-Next to each item is a View JSON button, which can help technical support diagnose issues you may be encountering.
+Next to each item is a "View Data" button, which can help technical support diagnose issues you may be encountering.